 C. B and O

 How do you think about these questions?
 We hope you learn more useful knowledge about blood and body.
-If you still have time, take a look at this quiz on Indian history.
+If you still have time, take a look at this Periodic Table trivia, or this quiz on Indian history.